lmskin/whatsapp/README.md

 5. Our server processes the intent (e.g., check order status)
 6. A response is sent back to the user

-See the flow diagram in the `mcp-flow.txt` file for a visual representation.
+See the flow diagram in the `config/mcp-flow.txt` file for a visual representation.

-### 6. Training the MCP Server
+### 5. Training the MCP Server

 You can train the MCP server with new examples through the API: